 For the Chocolate:

-- Prepare the caramel fudge centers.
+- Prepare the caramel centers.
 Melt the coconut butter by placing the whole jar (sealed) into a bowl of very hot water.
 After a few minutes, take it out and stir the coconut butter very well.
 This is because it usually separates when cold, so you need to get it all well mixed again.

-*This must be coconut butter, not cocoa butter and not coconut oil.
+- It must be coconut butter, not cocoa butter and not coconut oil.

 - My favorite is to use a high quality vegan chocolate for this and just melt that down rather than chocolate chips.
 But chocolate chips will also work in a pinch.